Control Room Ergonomics

 Our control rooms benefit you now, and decades into the future.
 Utilizing ISO11064 guidelines and a clear understanding of your workforce roles and needs, we create work environments operators are proud to use.

-Control Room Excellence a goal all managers want to achieve which includes a zero harm – zero incident culture.
-Production excellence begins within the core of operations, the control room.
-Our operators and controllers must work in a best in class environment and have world class training, tools, and support in order to stay vigilant, aware, and predictive.
+Control Room Excellence All managers want a zero harm – zero incident culture.
+Production excellence begins within the core of operations: the control room.
+Our operators and controllers must work in a best-in-class environment, and have world class training, tools, and support in order to stay vigilant, aware, and predictive.

-Control Room Design: We understand what operators do so we design control rooms on functionality and effectiveness rather than flare: read more
+We understand what operators do, so we design control rooms on functionality and effectiveness rather than flare. read more

-Operator Staffing Study: Do you have the right number of operators to safely meet your operating objectives, is the workload balanced, and is each position above or below the industry pace setters? read more
+Do you have the right number of operators to safely meet your operating objectives?
+Is the workload balanced, and is each position above or below the industry pace setters? read more

 Order the New Book: Operator Effectiveness and The Human Side of Error The control room is the heart of operations and the operators are the first line of defense when process problems occur.
 How they identify and solve problems will dramatically effect the business.
 Human error is a major problem. read more